-There are multiple techniques for importing files into Remix.
+There are two main reasons for loading external files into Remix:

 Importing a file from your computer’s filesystem¶

 This method uses remixd - the remix daemon.
-Please go to the remixd tutorial for instructions about how to bridge the divide between the browser and your computers filesystem.
+Please go to the remixd docs for instructions about how to bridge the divide between the browser and your computers filesystem.

 github folder is created in the root of your current workspace.
 To import a file from the

 github folder, you would use a command like this: